Ji-Hwan Bae Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.15 team ERA that ranks 13th across all MLB pitching staffs.
+- The Cubs have a 4.09 team ERA that ranks 13th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 70 home runs (one per game), the ninth-fewest in baseball.
+- The Cubs allow the fifth-fewest home runs in baseball (72 total, one per game).

-- The righty's last appearance came on Saturday against the San Francisco Giants, when he threw 6 2/3 innings, surrendering two earned runs while allowing six hits.
+- His last time out came on Thursday against the Pittsburgh Pirates, when the lefty tossed six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.